 How about you?
 Are you aware of how often you use the word?

 The thing is, by its very definition, the word is meant to add emphasis.
-It is meant to strengthen another word.
+It is intended to strengthen another word.

 The Oxford Dictionary’s definition: used for emphasis.